 It should be noted that the Huffington Post reported that a poll conducted by the website showed that a majority of American’s disagree with chained CPI.
 According to the news site, a December 2012 poll found that 16 percent of Americans said the proposal to switch to chained CPI was a good idea, while 54 percent said it was a bad idea.

 We will continue to update you on potential cuts, as more news comes out.
 If you have questions about applying for Social Security Disability Insurance (SSDI), contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today to learn more about your rights.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers